+Planning Division

-Planning Division Little Rock District Office
+Little Rock District Office

+U.S. Army Corps of Engineers

-Product Title: Millwood Lake, Arkansas
+Product Title: Millwood Lake.
+Arkansas

 This brochure tells the early U.S history of the area.
 The role of the town of Washington, a.k.a.
 Old Washington, in the Arkansas territory, the 1836 Texas Revolution, the 1846-48 Mexican War, and in the Civil War, when Washington was the capitol of the state, is discussed.
 The great log jam on the Red River is mentioned, as is the change of transportation made from boat and wagon train to railroad.
 Several towns in the area are important to history enthusiasts: Washington, Ashdown, Nashville, Hope and other sites.